Learn Spanish With Enrique Iglesias with these 23 Song Recommendations (Full Translations Included!)

 Bring me the alcohol that takes away the pain

-Today let's join the moon and the sun
+Today we're going to bring the moon and the sun together

 Turn it up!
 In this infectious Latin Urbano track, Spain’s Enrique Iglesias joins forces with Descemer Bueno plus Zion & Lennox to transform heartbreak into a fiesta.
 The chorus, súbeme la radio, is a rallying cry to pump up the volume, feel the booming bass, and let the rhythm take over.
 Behind the dance-floor energy sits a lovesick narrator who admits that music and a splash of alcohol are the only things that ease the sting of a recent breakup.